ant-design/ant-design-web3/packages/web3/src/browser-link/index.md

 # BrowserLink

-a quick way to use etherscan adress.
+a quick way to use etherscan address.

 ## Basic Usage